Least Squares Estimation For Hierarchical Data: Conclusion

 This paper describes a two-pass estimation approach for hierarchical data that is capable of providing GLS-based estimates and CIs.
 We also provide a numerical exercise to demonstrate feasibility of our proposed methods in our motivating use case.
 As described in Section \ref{sec:connection_w_hays_et_al}, this two-pass estimator can be viewed as a generalization of the approach described by \cite{hay2010boosting}.
 We also describe a statistical data product based on our proposed approach in Section \ref{sec:upcoming_ci_release}.

-In the context of our motivating use case, an alternative to using the GLS estimator described above is to simply derive point estimates from the NMFs directly.
-For example, one can estimate the total population of a geographic entity that corresponds to a geounit using the total population primitive DP answer of the geounit directly.
-An alternative estimator for this same query answer can be derived by summing over the total population noisy measurements of the children of this geounit.
-More generally, we will refer to all estimates that can be defined by adding and/or subtracting a subset of the scalars in the NMFs as \textit{na\"ive estimates} of a tabulation.
-For use cases that do not require high precision, and only require tabulation estimates for geographic entities that are geounits on the spine used to generate the NMFs, these na\"ive estimates may provide adequate precision.
-However, unlike the na\"ive estimates, the full-information GLS estimator provides a unique and reproducible estimate, without requiring further choices of the user.
-As described in \ref{sec:main_results}, these GLS estimates have the added benefit of being the best linear unbiased estimates, which results in CIs that are narrower than those of the na\"ive estimates.
+In the context of our motivating use case, an alternative to using the GLS estimator described above is to simply derive point estimates from the noisy measurements directly.
+For example, one can estimate the total population of a vertex using the total population primitive DP answer of the vertex directly.
+An alternative estimator for this same query answer can be derived by summing over the total population noisy measurements of the children of this parent vertex.
+For use cases that do not require a high level of accuracy, these simple estimates may be adequate.
+However, the full-information GLS estimator provides a unique estimate without requiring further choices of the user, which has the effect of enhancing reproducibility.
+As described in \ref{sec:main_results}, the GLS estimate has the added benefit of being the best linear unbiased estimator, which results in CIs that are narrower than those of these simpler estimators.